No. 2 Gators Gymnastics Set to Open 2024 Season - ESPN 98.1 FM - 850 AM WRUF

 George Washington

-Four of those 13 were 2023 All-EAGL honorees in Kendall Whitman, Annaliese Silverman, Rachel Katz and Sarah Zois.
+Four of those 13 are 2023 All-EAGL honorees in Kendall Whitman, Annaliese Silverman, Rachel Katz and Sarah Zois.

 GWU won the EAGL Championship in 2022.